• TACMASR home page

 Making an FFPE block from cultured cells

-Researchers grow their own cells and submit a pellet to TACMASS to make an FFPE block.
+Researchers grow their own cells and submit a pellet to TACMASR to make an FFPE block.

 Generally, 1x106 cells from a T75 flask will make a nice cell pellet FFPE block.

-Please arrange with TACMASS prior to harvesting cells, and plan to submit Monday through Thursday so that we can fix them in formalin overnight and prepare the cells for blocking the next day.
+Please arrange with TACMASR prior to harvesting cells, and plan to submit Monday through Thursday so that we can fix them in formalin overnight and prepare the cells for blocking the next day.

 Cultured cells grown on coverslips for immunostaining

-Researchers may culture cells on 12 mm glass coverslips* in whatever manner they choose, ie, different treatment conditions, and submit to TACMASS for immunofluorescence staining (IF).
+Researchers may culture cells on 12 mm glass coverslips* in whatever manner they choose, ie, different treatment conditions, and submit to TACMASR for immunofluorescence staining (IF).

 (*TACMASS will supply the coverslips if you don’t have this size.)

-Please arrange with TACMASS prior to setting up an IF staining experiment.
+Please arrange with TACMASR prior to setting up an IF staining experiment.

 Culture cells for IF staining: Plate cells as usual into a 6-well plate or a 10mm or 30mm Petri dish (coverslips are hard to remove from a well in a 24-well plate).
 Use one or more wells per culturing or treatment condition.
 Use one coverslip per IF stain (ie, per antibody assay).
 Place up to three 12 mm glass coverslips in one 6-well, or numerous coverslips in a Petri dish.
 Incubate so that coverslips are not sitting on top of each other as the cells grow.